 West Virginia Asbestos Exposure

 While West Virginia is 27th in the U.S. for asbestos exposure, it still has several high-risk locations.
 The Military also heavily utilized the mineral in many construction capacities.
-Asbestos is a cancer-causing agent that was once used in many industries due to its durability and resistance to fire, electricity, and chemical corrosion.
+Asbestos is a cancer-causing agent connected to mesothelioma that was once used in many industries due to its durability and resistance to fire, electricity, and chemical corrosion.

 Asbestos is a naturally occurring mineral and can be found in mines and other rock and soil deposits deep within the earth.
 West Virginia poses risks to miners in the area because of the many coal beds that West Virginia has.
 Other occupations at risk in this state include: